gmurdocca/delay-on-off/README.md

 # delay-on-off
-Monostable multivibrator high-low for delayed on-off momentary action switch actuation
+KiKad design files for a monostable multivibrator high-low pulse circuit providing delayed on-off momentary action switch actuation

 ## What does it do?